reiniscimurs/GDAE/README.md

 </p>

 Testing exploration with return to initial position.
+Initially, the robot navigates to the set goal.
+Once it is reached, the goal is changed to the (0, 0) coordinate and the robot navigates back to its starting position.
+Robot uses path planning and previously obtained nodes for backtracking.
+This is is still in testing phase, but we expect to be able to extend the system to multi-goal navigation with return to starting position.
 Goal location (23, -3)

 <p align="center">
     <img width=40% src="https://github.com/reiniscimurs/GDAM/blob/main/experiments/Gifs/robotworldexp2.gif">